-All paid holidays shall be on the basis of eight (8) hours at such employee's regular rate of pay.
+All paid holidays shall be on the basis of the employee's regular rate of pay for the employee's regular work schedule.
 When an authorized holiday falls on a Saturday, the preceding Friday will be observed as the paid holiday.
 When an authorized holiday falls on a Sunday, the following Monday will be observed as the paid holiday.